dw1227/bhatti_rrnanalysis_2024/exploratory/genome_sens_spec_2024-09-04.md

 - Can we correct for over representation?
 - Consider analysis at species, genus, family, etc. levels.
-- Consider looking at more broad definition of an ASV (upto 3% differences in sequences).
+- Consider looking at more broad definition of an ESV (upto 3% differences in sequences).